t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 b = "This ice is not made of such stuff as your hearts may be; it is mutable and cannot withstand you if you say that it shall not."
 ```

-We convert both to sets:
+We split them into tokens and convert both to sets:

 ```{code-cell}
 a = set(a.split())
 b = set(b.split())
 ```

-We can find their **intersection**.
+Now, we find their **intersection**.
 This is where the two sentences'
 vocabularies overlap:

 ```{code-cell}
 a.intersection(b)
 ```

-We can also find their **difference**:
+We can also find their **difference**, or the set of tokens that do not
+overlap:

 ```{code-cell}
 a.difference(b)
 ```

-Finally, we can build a new set that combines the two:
+Finally, we can build a new set that combines our two sets:

 ```{code-cell}
 :tags: [output_scroll]